anamarijapapic/teamstructor/README.md

 9. Do a initial build of the website assets by running: `npm run build` from `src/teamstructor-app/` directory
 10. Build and start the local web server for the first time: `docker-compose up`
 11. Install Composer dependencies: `docker exec -it teamstructor_php composer install`
+12. Generate application key: `docker exec -it teamstructor_php php artisan key:generate`
+13. Create symbolic link for storage: `docker exec -it teamstructor_php php artisan storage:link`
+  - If needed alter folder permissions for `src/teamstructor-app/storage` folder: `sudo chmod o+w ./storage/ -R` from `src/teamstructor-app/` directory
+14. Run database migrations: `docker exec -it teamstructor_php php artisan migrate`
+15. Seed the database: `docker exec -it teamstructor_php php artisan db:seed`
-12. Open [https://teamstructor.test/](https://teamstructor.test/) in your browser
+16. Open [https://teamstructor.test/](https://teamstructor.test/) in your browser
-13. Work with the code in the directory.
+17. Work with the code in the directory.

 ### Working With the 'dev' Environment